jrpereirajr/iris-integratedml-monitor-example/README.md

 In this work, an user-defined application monitor will be written in order to monitor IntegrateML models performance.

-For instance, let's say after you train your model you achieve 90% of accuracy, and you consider this value as the minimum acceptable.
-The application monitor developed here show us this value, as we can see in the web interface below.
+For instance, let's say after you trained your model you achieve 90% of accuracy, and you consider this value as the minimum acceptable.
+The application monitor developed here show us this value, as we can see in the below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-integratedml-monitor-example/master/model-validation-1.png" width="400" title="docker environment topology after installation">
 </p>

-Now, imagine after a while, new records introduce noise into you data in such way that model's performance descrease to 87%.
+Now, imagine after a while, new records introduce noise into your data in such way that model's performance descrease to 87%.
 You can setup an alert using application monitor data, defining a rule to trigger it, if accuracy metric is below 90%, and an e-mail is sent to someone who could take some action in order to restore model's performance to an acceptable level.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-integratedml-monitor-example/master/model-validation-2.png" width="600" title="docker environment topology after installation">
 </p>

-In e-mail body, you could find information about alert such its name, application monitor and its metrics values that triggered the alert.
+In e-mail body, you could find information about the alert, such its name, application monitor and its metrics values that triggered the alert.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-integratedml-monitor-example/master/model-validation-3.png" width="600" title="docker environment topology after installation">